Chiweenie6/WhatsTheWeatherOutside/README.md

 # WhatsTheWeatherOutside
-An application to see the weather in different locations.
+An application to see the weather conditions in different locations.

 ## Description
 Once the user types in a cities name the weather forcast will then be pulled from a third party API to show the weather outside.
-The application shows the current weather as well as a 5 day forcast into the future.
+The application shows the current weather as well as a 5 day forecast into the future.
 The cities typed into the search box are then locally stored so the user can easily look again at the weather in a location already typed into the search area.

 The deployed URL -